I am the bullet train to endless self-love.

 Because I'm a New Yorker and I like to go fast.
 Bullet trains, or Shinkansen as they are called in Japanese, are the fastest trains in the world, traveling up to 320 km/hr.
-Bullet trains are direct, they get you where you want to go, as fast as humanly possible.
+Bullet trains are direct, they get you where you want to go, as fast as possible.
 They are also precise.
-And I think that good coaching is precise, with the right word choice and fine distinctions leading the way to great insight.
+And I think that good coaching is precise, with right word choice and fine distinctions leading the way to great insight.

 It seems to me that the ability to continually return to oneself with love is an essential human skill, one that lays the foundation for many other skills and helps us achieve success and fulfillment.